 Juicing has become quite popular in the last ten years popping up in local strip malls, cafes, and gyms because, simply, drinking fresh juice makes you feel so good!

 Why Juicing Is Good For Your Overall Health

-I know many of us are committing to eating better.
-I get tons of questions about different cleanses and fasts, but my approach to nutrition is simple: I try to eat from a plant, tree, or animal at every meal.
+As a certified fitness coach, I get tons of questions every year about what cleans or fast helps you lose weight the fastest, but my approach to nutrition is simple: I try to eat from a plant, tree, or animal at every meal.
+Fruits and vegetables are a non-negotiable for me.
 I avoid highly processed or pre-prepared foods as much as possible.
-I avoid quick fix detoxes, radical cleanses or empty promises from companies trying to cash in because I believe that if you eat well, your body will take care of itself.
+I avoid quick-fix detoxes, radical cleanses, or empty promises from companies trying to cash in because I believe that if you eat well, your body will take care of itself.

 Related: The Kale Kraze: 5 Ways To Eat Kale

 How Many Cups of Juice Should You Drink Per Day